Tikomatura/AMaster/README.md

   - Launches the bot
 - The bot accepts Discord slash commands via **Direct Messages**
 - Only users in the whitelist (managed via slash commands) may upload links or files
+- Playlist downloads are stored in a dedicated subfolder inside `/music`

 ---